Flushing & Locking Practices

 There are two key components of locking techniques identified in the studies including:

-Needleless connector clamping-disconnection technique varies, therefore refer to manufacturer’s recommendations.
+Needleless connector clamp disconnection sequence varies, therefore refer to manufacturer’s recommendations.
 These techniques may include:

-• Negative: clamp whilst instilling the last 0.5mL and before the syringe is disconnected to prevent the ingress of blood in the catheter tip when the syringe is disconnected.
+- Negative: clamp whilst instilling the last 0.5mL and before the syringe is disconnected to prevent the reflux of blood into the catheter tip when the syringe is disconnected.

 Education improves nurse’s compliancy to flushing practices including the flushing technique which results in reduced occlusion rates (12).